Vice President of Finance & Administration

 Sabreen serves as the Program Coordinator at the Cathedral Arts Project, where she provides administrative support for our ARTS Ignite!, Art SmARTS and EnCORE programs, in addition to helping plan and execute the annual visual and performing arts showcases.
 She learned to play violin in the 6th grade as a result of access to arts education programs, and has since been afforded the opportunity to perform in orchestras and bands throughout middle school, high school and college.

-Program Data Analyst
+Program Data Specialist

 Ms. Pena is pursuing a Bachelor of Science in Anthropology from the University of North Florida.
 After graduating in December, she plans to continue in the nonprofit sector by earning her Masters in Public Administration with a concentration in non-profit management.